Ground state on the dumbbell graph: Numerical approximations of the ground state

 Using the graph Laplacian approximated to the second order and various methods for constructing solutions of the stationary NLS equation (\ref{statNLS}) for a given $\Lambda < 0$, we attempt to verify various properties the ground state branches discussed in Theorems \ref{theorem-graph} and \ref{theorem-limit}.
 We present the results of our various numerical studies in Figures \ref{stat2}, \ref{stat3}, \ref{statcomp}, \ref{stat8}, \ref{stat9}, and \ref{stat10}.
 The code for computing these are made publicly available at \url{www.unc.edu/~marzuola/mp_graph_code/}.

 In Figure \ref{stat2}, we plot the form of the ground state computed using Petviashvili's method with symmetric initial guess localized in the center link for $L = \pi/2$ and a variety of $\Lambda$ values.
 For values of $\Lambda = -0.01, -0.1, -1.5, -10.0$, we observe the computed ground state go from the constant solution (\ref{ground-1}) as in Lemma \ref{lemma-1}, to the positive asymmetric wave as in Lemma \ref{lemma-3}, then in an intermediate region to the positive asymmetric wave as in Lemma \ref{lemma-soliton-ring}, finally, settling on the positive symmetric wave as in Lemma \ref{remark-soliton-line}.
-This confirms the predictions of ground states in Theorems \ref{theorem-graph} and \ref{theorem-limit}.

 Figure \ref{stat3} plots the form of the stationary solution computed using Petviashvili's method with a loop centered initial iterate for $L = \pi/2$ and $\Lambda$ values $ -0.01, -0.1, -1.5, -10.0$.
 Compared to the outcome on Figure \ref{stat2}, we observe that the positive asymmetric wave remains to exist at least up to $\Lambda = -10$.
-Thus, both positive waves (\ref{ground-2}) and (\ref{ground-3}) coexist for large negative $\Lambda$ as in Theorem \ref{theorem-limit}.
+Both positive waves (\ref{ground-2}) and (\ref{ground-3}) coexist for large negative $\Lambda$ as in Theorem \ref{theorem-limit}.

 Figure \ref{statcomp} plots standing waves for $\Lambda = -10$ localized in the central link and in one of the two rings and compares them to the appropriately rescaled solitary wave (\ref{NLS-soliton}).
 The agreement illustrate the representations (\ref{ground-2}) and (\ref{ground-3}) in Theorem \ref{theorem-limit}.